sncfmacron/ProjetInfo-CY-P2MI5A/README.md

 To run the program, use `./c-wire.sh <path_file.csv> <station_type> <consumer_type> [central_id]`.

-Usage example : `./c-wire.sh ./input/DATA_CWIRE.csv hva comp 3`.
+Example : `./c-wire.sh ./input/DATA_CWIRE.csv hva comp 3`.

 Use `-h` parameter to get full help.
 - Note : you must place your input file in `/input` directory and name it **DATA_CWIRE.csv**.